abdnh/anki-misc/show_dupes_shortcut/README.md

 # show-dupes-shortcut

-Assigns the editor shortcut `Ctrl+Shift+D` to show duplicates in the browser if there are any.
+This add-on assigns the editor shortcut `Alt+Shift+D` (can be changed from the config) to show duplicates in the browser if there are any.